hazel-shen/web-game/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for production with minification and start the webserver
-npm run build
+npm run start

 # build for production and view the bundle analyzer report
 npm run build --report